Hello world

-An article on task analysis, adding commentary on its current place in UX practice
+An article on task analysis and its current place in UX practice

-A book on Kaizen and how it can improve how UX teams work
+A book on Kaizen, and how it can improve how UX teams function

 Five Questions Concerning Task Analysis